CrossTheRoadElec/Phoenix6-Documentation/source/docs/yearly-changes/yearly-changelog.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 We have added a Motion Magic® Velocity control mode, which produces a motion profile in real-time for a velocity controller.
 This allows for smooth transitions between velocity setpoints.
 Additionally, we have added a Dynamic Motion Magic® control mode for our Pro CANivore users, which supports modifying the cruise velocity, acceleration, and jerk settings during motion.

+Furthermore, we have added Motion Magic® Expo control requests.
+Whereas traditional Motion Magic® uses a trapezoidal profile or an S-Curve, Motion Magic® Expo uses an exponential profile.
+The profile follows the kV and kA characteristics of the system, and optionally a cruise velocity.
+This allows the profile to best match the system dynamics, reducing both overshoot and time to target.

 For a full list of new Motion Magic® controls, see the controls API documentation (`Java <https://api.ctr-electronics.com/phoenix6/release/java/com/ctre/phoenix6/controls/package-summary.html>`__, `C++ <https://api.ctr-electronics.com/phoenix6/release/cpp/namespacectre_1_1phoenix6_1_1controls.html>`__, `Python <https://api.ctr-electronics.com/phoenix6/release/python/autoapi/phoenix6/controls/index.html>`__, `C# <https://api.ctr-electronics.com/phoenix6/release/csharp/html/N_CTRE_Phoenix6_Controls.htm>`__).